weycoin/weycoin/doc/build-openbsd.md

 OpenBSD build guide
 ======================
-(updated for OpenBSD 6.1)
+(updated for OpenBSD 6.0)

-This guide describes how to build litecoind and command-line utilities on OpenBSD.
+This guide describes how to build weycoind and command-line utilities on OpenBSD.

 As OpenBSD is most common as a server OS, we will not bother with the GUI.